 With apologies, members were advised of the particular reasons for the late distribution of papers for the meeting including the minutes of the January meeting.
 They were assured that there would be no further delays in the production and circulation of minutes.

 There was a brief discussion of the minutes, outlined below.
-However, as members had not had long to read and absorb the details, they were invited to email any further comments to the secretary over the course of the next two weeks, after which time the minutes would be accepted and filed as a true record of the meeting
+However, as members had not had long to read and absorb the details, they were invited to email any further comments to the secretary over the course of the next two weeks, after which time the minutes would be accepted and filed as a true record of the meeting.

 Matters arising (not on current agenda):